-So two things happened.
+Two things happened.
 One: I tidied (more on that in a min).
 And two: the sodding bed broke.
 You know those two beds that I just finished upholstering last week?
 Yeah, one of those.
-Gah.

-I mean, the kid weighs like 35 lbs.
-Or something.
-I don’t know exactly, but he’s tiny, and it’s says a lot about the quality of the bed that it broke.
-Fortunately, the fabric held the thing together, so it didn’t split all the way in two.
+The kid weighs like 35 lbs.
+He’s tiny, and it doesn’t say a lot about the quality of the bed that it broke.
+Fortunately, the fabric held it together, so it didn’t split all the way in two.

 I picked the staples out, shoved some wood glue in the cracks and drove a whole bunch of long wood screws in to bring it all back to the right shape.
-Very professional, right?!
+Super professional.

-Now that the whole thing’s put back together, you can’t tell at all.
+Now the whole thing’s put back together, you can’t tell it was damaged.
 I switched the beds over, so the damaged sideboard now sits against the wall.
 I’m hoping that if no-one sits on it again, it’ll hold for a good while.
-Seems fine so far.
+So far, so good.

 We also went through all the toys.
 Sebastian is pretty good at deciding what he still loves and what he’d rather get rid of, so he had a lot of input.
-Admittedly, I went through Eleanor’s stuff without her around, because she’s four and also she’s a hoarder.
-She had seven plastic cell phones and five tea sets, and she collects genuine rubbish off the street (today it was bits of Styrofoam).
-So while getting rid of a bunch of her stuff without her knowledge probably qualifies me as a terrible parent, she has spent the last few days playing with everything that’s left so much more.
-No asking for shows the second we get home – she just heads straight upstairs and pulls her toys out.
+Admittedly, I went through Eleanor’s stuff without her around, because she’s four and she’s a hoarder.
+She collects genuine rubbish off the street (today it was bits of Styrofoam).
+She has spent the last few days playing with everything that’s left so much more.

 By the time I was done, I’d rounded up six big bags of stuff to donate, eBay or discard.
 And from a room this small, that’s a lot of stuff.
 The closet went from worse than this (this is actually part way through…eek):

-I wanted something similar for Eleanor, and settled on Samla boxes from Ikea.
-They’re not pretty, but they’re really functional and super cheap, so they’ll work until I can find something better.
-I doubt it’ll happen before the ORC finishes though.
-If you have any better suggestions, please let me know in the comments!
+I wanted something similar for Eleanor’s things, and settled on Samla boxes from Ikea.
+They’re not pretty, but they’re very functional and super cheap, so they’ll work until I can find something better.

 I was going to show you the pegboard storage today, but other things got in the way, so I’ll save that for next week.
 That, and all the little finishing details, then I can call this room done.